 - Guest Login: Print jobs will be directed to a specific guest printer, where a guest copy card must be used to pay for printing.
 This is the same card used for public copiers and microform printers throughout the Library.
 Guest printing from Library computers costs 6 cents per page.

 Other options for students: Students who are doing departmental work may contact their department's administrator to obtain funds to cover their work-related printing and may purchase a printing/copy debit card to supplement their course printing costs if they do not wish to pay through their student account.
-Copies/print outs still cost 6 cents per page.
+Copies/print outs still cost 6 cents per impression.

 For UM students, staff and faculty, refund requests for poor quality print jobs funded through ITS printing are made via ITS' MPrint Refund Request form.
 We currently cannot provide printing/copying refunds for guest copy card users.

 How can I avoid or reduce printing charges?

 Most library resources can be accessed remotely from computers in campus offices, dorm rooms, and private residences.
 There is no cost to access these resources, just a charge for printing on the library's public printers.
-You can print the information yourself on your personal printer at no cost.
+You can print the information you seek on your personal printer at no cost.